vyskoczilova/woocommerce-payforpayment-old/README.md

 You will find a stable version in [WordPress plugin directory](http://wordpress.org/plugins/woocommerce-pay-for-payment/).

-Previous versions created by Jörn Lund, who abandoned this project due to a pile of other projects in 2016.
-Previous [GitHub](https://github.com/mcguffin/woocommerce-payforpayment) for details.
+Previous versions have been created by [Jörn Lund](https://github.com/mcguffin), who abandoned this project due to a pile of other projects in 2016.
+See the previous [GitHub](https://github.com/mcguffin/woocommerce-payforpayment) for details.
 The new version is maintained by Karolína Vyskočilová since 2017.

 Features
 --------